 In the Gen 1 vs Gen 2 SD-Wan discussion, an added benefit of Gen 2 SD-WAN is that it gives organizations the flexibility to seamlessly use various broadband or internet connections, but manages everything from the cloud.
 This means new locations or properties can be brought into your network with the literal flip of a switch, recognizing the same standards your other properties use.

-3 Tree Tech looks beyond obvious tech solutions and to the vision of your company.
 Let’s be realistic, no CIO wants new technology, they want less, and they want it to work.
 That’s why Gen 2 SD-WAN is so appealing to us and our customers.